WKGE: History

 Forever Communications announced an agreement to sell WNTJ to Birach Broadcasting Corporation of Southfield, Michigan, with the transfer of ownership finalized by the end of 2007.
 The high cost of maintaining the station's directional array was cited as a factor leading to the sale.
 According to the FCC filing, the proposed sales price for the station was $230,000.
+Forever retained the WNTJ call sign and news talk format, moving both back to 1490 kHz.
 Birach had acquired both WNTJ and WCND in Shelbyville, Kentucky, in the transaction, but no studio or office building was acquired for WNTJ.
-Birach instead opted to simulcast talk station WWGE in Loretto, Pennsylvania, via an agreement with WWGE's owner, Pennsylvania Radiowerks.
-WWGE also went off-air during July 2012.
+Birach—a station owner that primarily operates brokered ethnic stations in major media markets, a format unsuited to Johnstown— instead opted to simulcast talk station WWGE in Loretto, Pennsylvania, via an agreement with WWGE's owner, Pennsylvania Radiowerks.
 Following the sale, the station's call became WKGE in 2008.
+Both WKGE and WWGE went off the air during July 2012.

 After being off-air since July 2012, during October 2012 WKGE was listed as silent in the FCC database.
-Birach Broadcasting filed July 24, 2014 for Special Temporary Authority (STA), requesting to keep the station silent for a maximum period of 180 days from the date of filing.
+Birach Broadcasting filed July 24, 2014, for special temporary authority (STA), requesting to keep the station silent for a maximum period of 180 days from the date of filing.
 The FCC granted this petition on September 11, 2014.
 As in previous filings, ownership cited main transmitter problems as the reason to keep the station silent, and had only intended a 90-day silence period, but as that window had come and gone, it would likely remain silent for the duration of the STA.
 In a subsequent application, filed March 3, 2015, Birach requested an additional stay-silent authorization of 90 days while efforts continued to secure a new transmitter, as the current one was constantly failing.
 The FCC approved this request on April 3, 2015.

 Birach Broadcasting sold WKGE to Edward A. Schober effective January 17, 2017, for $25,000.
 Schober subsequently assigned the station's license to his wholly owned Zip2, LLC.
 In mid-April the station was heard playing a mix of music for hours or days at a time without station identification.
-On May 2, 2017, Legal IDs returned, plus a message stating that repairs to the facility were underway, so the station would be intermittedly be off the air during the next few weeks.
-Meanwhile, an interesting mix of music would be played.
+On May 2, 2017, legal IDs returned, plus a message stating that repairs to the facility were underway, so the station would be intermittently be off the air during the next few weeks.
+Meanwhile, a mix of music would be played.
 The station's carrier was initially badly distorted; presumably the aging Continental transmitter was having tube issues or possibly overheating.
 However, the station's clear null points in the directional pattern remained somewhat consistent (from a distance) with normal parameters.
+At one point, WKGE had secured a construction permit (CP) to move to 870 kHz and become a daytime-only Class D station.
+This included a power cut to 7 kW, and a reduction from a 9-tower to a simpler 3-tower array, utilizing one eastern, one central and one western tower of the original 9-tower array.
+This construction permit was never fulfilled.